ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

         computed.

     * ``ParticleNumber``
-        This type computes the total number of macroparticles in the simulation (for each species and summed over all species).
+        This type computes the total number of macroparticles and of physical particles (i.e. the sum of their weights) in the whole simulation domain (for each species and summed over all species).
 It can be useful in particular for simulations with creation (ionization, QED processes) or removal (resampling) of particles.

         The output columns are
-        total number of macroparticles summed over all species and total number of macroparticles of each species.
+        total number of macroparticles summed over all species, total number of macroparticles of each species, sum of the particles' weight summed over all species, sum of the particles' weight of each species.

     * ``BeamRelevant``
         This type computes properties of a particle beam relevant for particle accelerators,